 The next significant change occurred in 1992 alongside the development of Katanga Canyon.
 The Grand Canyon Rapids were re-themed to this new area, whilst Aqualand itself became Merrie England – a medieval themed area.

 In 2004 the Swan Boats left the area and were replaced by Splash Kart Challenge, a pay to ride attraction.
 2004 also saw a re-theme of The Flume to become The Flume: Unplugged sponsored by Imperial Leather.

 The last major re-theme occurred in 2008, when Merrie England became Mutiny Bay.
 All rides, with the exception of The Flume, received a pirate re-theme and Battle Galleons and Heave Ho! were added to the line-up of attractions in the area.
 The most recent attraction to be added to the area is Sharkbait Reef by Sealife, allowing guests to discover all about life below the waves, including a ten metre underwater shark tunnel.

-Significant developments were underway when the theme park reopened in 2016, as The Flume was closed ahead of its removal to make way for SW8.
+Significant developments were underway when the theme park reopened in 2016, with The Flume closed ahead of its removal to make way for what eventually came to be Wicker Man.
 The 2016 season also saw the Pirates of Mutiny Bay set sail for new shores with the discontinuation of their family favourite show in the courtyard.

 Change was underway in 2017, with this season seeing the construction of Wicker Man, then known only as Secret Weapon 8.
 Scarefest 2017 also saw the courtyard become home to the new scare maze, The Welcoming: Be Chosen – the “official prequel experience” to SW8.